ukamal/ukamal/README.md

 <h1 align="center">Hi 👋, I'm Md.Kamal Hossen</h1>
-<h3 align="center">- Proficient in developing web applications using Laravel framework.
+<p align="center">- Proficient in developing web applications using Laravel framework.
 - Strong understanding of AJAX for asynchronous data exchange between the client and server.
 - Extensive experience in designing and implementing database structures using MySQL.
 - Skilled in integrating AJAX with Laravel to create interactive and dynamic user interfaces.